Migue8gl/SimulatedAnnealing-ILS-MultiStart-Search/README.md

 - Multistart search: This search applies several local-searchs to random solutions.
 The best of them or the one that satisfies a certain condition will be return.

-- ILS-SA hybridization: SA is used instead local-search.
+- ILS-SA hybridization: SA is used instead of local-search.

 -----HOW TO RUN IT-----